Guide to Disney’s Easter at Tokyo Disney Resort

 Best Time to Visit

 When is the best time to visit Tokyo Disney Resort and experience Disney’s Easter?
-You’ve come to the right place, fellow Explorer!
+You’ve come to the right place, fellow Explorers!
 This event happens during the best time of the year to visit overall.
 Mid-May is the best time to visit in terms of weather and crowd levels.
-This is just after one of the busiest times at the resort, Golden Week, at the end of April into the first week of May.
+This is just after one of the busiest times at the resort, Golden Week, which occurs at the end of April into the first week of May.

 June is another good time to visit, but you’re at the mercy of the rainy season in Japan.
 If you are able to deal with the rain (which keeps the crowds away) then you’re good.
-Just keep in mind the outdoor shows run their rain versions if it’s raining (and they may cancel them, too, depending on the wind).
+Just keep in mind that the outdoor shows run their rain versions if it’s raining (and they may cancel them, too, depending on the wind).

 As mentioned above, make sure to avoid Golden Week, as this is the worst time to visit Tokyo Disneyland & Tokyo DisneySea.
 Not only that, but most people are on vacation and makes it busy almost anywhere you go in Japan.